splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial/collector-config-tutorial-start.rst

 .. _collector-config-tutorial-start:

 ******************************************************************
-Part 1: Location and structure of the Collector configuration file
+Part 1: Install the Collector and locate the configuration file
 ******************************************************************